 panel itself.
 PCM makes it possible for the cable to go straight through, or round a 90 degree angle, or even a 180 degree turn.
 PCM's cable routing can accommodate cables up to 0.140" in diameter.
 For references, Surefire's cables are 0.115" average, while the thickest Unity Tactical cables are 0.140 average.

-Billet machined from solid aircraft grade aluminum and Type III hard coat anodized, PCM has the AA (all angles), dimpled texture we've been using on our bolt catches, magazine release buttons, and forward assist since 2016.
+Billet machined from solid 6061 aluminum and Type III hard coat anodized, PCM has the AA (all angles), dimpled texture we've been using on our bolt catches, magazine release buttons, and forward assist since 2016.

 PCM is shipped with MLOK mounting hardware, and can be staggered next to each other.
 One panel per package.
 Available in Type III anodized black, FDE, or ODG.